CiscoDevNet/devnet-writing-guidelines/labs/README.md

 ## Preview Learning Lab Markdown locally

 You can preview how the Markdown renders by using a pre-built Docker image.
 The `Makefile` in the root of the repository lets you run `make preview` to view the output HTML.
+Note that this image uses the "older" method of image references rather than the newer relative reference.
+Also if your files are not named `1.md`, `2.md`, and so on, you will need to manually enter the path to the file name you want to preview.

 1. Make sure you have Docker installed locally.
 If not, [install Docker](https://docs.docker.com/install/) for your operating system.
    ```